AlaskaAirlines/auro-tokenlist/demo/demo.md

   ```
 </auro-accordion>

-### Deprecated token List

-The following example illustrates a token list type of `deprecated` with a reference to their current counterparts.
+Not all tokens stay forever, so it's important to have a deprecation strategy.
+A key aspect of deprecation is communication.
+The following example illustrates a token list `type="deprecated"` that contains a reference to their current counterparts referenced from the token's data.

 <div class="exampleWrapper">
   <auro-tokenlist type="deprecated" componentData='[